iam-DeRez/iamDeRez1/README.md

 - 👋 Hi, I'm Mensah Michael
-- A self taught Frontend Dev, a UX designer and a Native Android Dev
+- I'm a self taught Frontend Dev, a UX designer and a Native Android Dev
 - I like to take complex problems and turn them into beautiful intuitive experiences 💙.